 The MIL Remuneration Policy reflects the Company's objective of ensuring that all key identified staff carefully evaluate the risks inherent in all decision making and ensuring that decisions are in line with the Company's business strategy and values.
 It ensures that the Company is able to attract, develop and retain high-performing and motivated employees in a competitive and international market.
-It endeavours to ensure that employees are offered a competitive remuneration package in order to ensure the company meets its long terms business objectives.
+It endeavors to ensure that employees are offered a competitive remuneration package in order to ensure the company meets its long terms business objectives.
 The policy is consistent with and promotes sound and effective risk management by having a business model which by its nature does not promote excessive risk taking and defines performance goals and objectives for all employees that are aligned with the business.

 There are two remuneration components (i) Fixed remuneration is determined on the basis of the position and role of the particular employee, including responsibility and job complexity, performance and local market conditions, (ii) Variable remuneration is performance based which motivates and rewards employees who strengthen long term client relations and generates income and shareholder value.
 It promotes sound risk management and does not encourage excessive risk taking.

+MIL operates a deferral aspect to variable pay where Variable Remuneration exceeds the incentive threshold.
+The current threshold is €50,000 or 1/3 of total remuneration and where this threshold is exceeded, the bonus of the relevant individual is subject to a deferred payout process.
 Other additional benefits include company pension plan, life assurance and permanent health insurance.
-MIL has a maximum ratio of Variable Remuneration to Fixed Remuneration and this is set out within the Policy.

 The Independent Non-Executive Directors approve the Remuneration Policy each year and review versus previous years to ensure it is consistent with and promotes a sound and effective risk management framework and does not encourage excessive risk taking.